starlitriver/starlitriver.github.io/content/guides/guide to syntax.md

 tags:
 ---

-how are things expressed with characters?
+in information technology, syntax refers to the rules governing the composition of expressions

+everything are expressions, so syntax is very important to many things in life

+some examples of syntax include languages, grammar, and conventions

+ultimately, syntax explores the question: how do we express things through using the keys on the keyboard?

-how do you show stuff like math symbols, chemical equations and git diffs?
+how do you show stuff like math symbols, chemical equations and tons of other stuff in our heads?

-well, it's not that hard. i'm just grateful that humanity can agree on some typesetting methods instead of just displaying png files all the time :|
+well, i'm just grateful that humanity can agree on some typesetting methods

 ## latex